What is the meaning of the term Leopoldi-Art….

 Yes!
 Exactly that.
 And that’s why the artist uses the addition Leopoldi-Art.repeated.different.

-(And why are there so many quotes? – Quite simply, this website is quite text-heavy and to make it more fun for visitors to click through the pages, there are factual reports about the artist and her work, quotes from the artist that you can also listen to and soon some videos will also be included).
+And why are there so many quotes? – Quite simply, this website is quite text-heavy and to make it more fun for visitors to click through the pages, there are factual reports about the artist and her work, quotes from the artist that you can also listen to and soon some videos will also be included.
+Leopoldi quotes are announced with the following graphic:

 Leopoldi-Art – a beautiful bilingual play on words… Leopoldi-Art not only stands for my internationality, but also describes the typically “Leopoldian” way in which I tell stories with my work.